Edward E. Baptist: Career

 The Half Has Never Been Told received mixed reviews from academics.
 A number of historians, including Eric Foner of Columbia University and Daina Ramey Berry of the University of Texas at Austin, have praised the book.

-Economic historians have sharply criticized The Half Has Never Been Told.
-Reviewing the book in The Journal of Economic History (JEH), Alan Olmstead writes, "Edward Baptist’s study of capitalism and slavery is flawed beyond repair."
+Economic historians have criticized The Half Has Never Been Told.
+Reviewing the book in The Journal of Economic History (JEH), Alan Olmstead writes: "Edward Baptist’s study of capitalism and slavery is flawed beyond repair."
 Olmstead criticizes Baptist's "torture hypothesis" that increasing cruelty drove increases in cotton picking output, citing research that finds that increases in productivity resulted primarily from planting of improved cotton varieties.
-Olmstead additionally writes that "carelessness with numbers when coupled with his fundamental misunderstanding of economic logic" leads Baptist to vastly overstate the importance of cotton to the antebellum American economy.
-In a separate review of the book in the JEH, Eric Hilt writes, "much of its economic analysis is so flawed that it undermines the credibility of the book."
-Hilt argues that Baptist's calculation of the share of cotton in antebellum America's Gross Domestic Product "is a disastrously mishandled undertaking, full of obvious manipulations that overstate cotton's contribution."
+Olmstead additionally writes that "carelessness with numbers when coupled with his fundamental misunderstanding of economic logic" leads Baptist to overstate the importance of cotton to the antebellum American economy.
+In a separate review of the book in the JEH, Eric Hilt writes that "much of its economic analysis is so flawed that it undermines the credibility of the book."
+Hilt argues that Baptist's calculation of the share of cotton in antebellum America's gross domestic product "is a disastrously mishandled undertaking, full of obvious manipulations that overstate cotton's contribution."
 A 2020 study in the Economic History Review rejects Baptist's thesis that slavery was necessary for American economic development.

-In 2017, Baptist was awarded a prestigious Guggenheim Fellowship for a new project on the history of the policing of African Americans from Jamestown to Ferguson.
+In 2017, Baptist was awarded a Guggenheim Fellowship for a new project on the history of the policing of African Americans from Jamestown to Ferguson.